trumanng10/HuaweiFusionSDN/VM_Storage_Tshoot.md

 6. **Check Link Status:**
    - Once the UltraPath Console is open, you should be able to view the status of your paths, controllers, and any link issues in the console window.

+On a Linux host, you can check the status of physical paths by running the `upadmin show path` command.

+- The "Path State" indicates the link status, where "Normal" means the path is functioning properly.